ssfsx17/ffpnp/pandoc-markdown/0700-combat-rules.md

 Any ability that ignores Acc or Eva is automatically a _Normal Hit_.

+- **Devastating Hit:** A Devastating Hit adds 200 Potency.
+Any harmful status effects of the attack apply three additional stacks.
+The only way to achieve a Devastating Hit is through the 10% chance from a Direct Critical Hit.
-- **Direct Critical Hit:** Critical Hit, with a 10% chance to be a Devastating Hit.
-A Devastating Hit does triple After-Armor damage rather than double.
+- **Direct Critical Hit:** A Direct Critical Hit adds 100 Potency.
+Any harmful status effects of the attack apply two additional stacks.
+10% chance to be a Devastating Hit.
-- **Direct Hit:** 10% chance to be a Critical Hit.
-A Critical Hit does double After-Armor damage, and any harmful status effects of the attack have their durations increased by two status phases.
+- **Direct Hit:** A Direct Hit adds 50 Potency.
+Any harmful status effects of the attack apply one additional stack.
+10% chance to be a Direct Critical Hit.
 - **Normal Hit:** Nothing special.
 - **Glancing Hit:** After-Armor damage is halved.
 Harmful status effects have their durations capped to 1 status phase, even if they normally do not have a finite duration.
 Instant-death is changed to an amount of damage equal to 10% of the target's maximum HP.
 - **Miss:** The attack has no effect on the target.